-SCADA is a system that monitors and controls field devices for electrification, including substations, TPSs and the OCS.
+SCADA is a system that monitors and controls field devices for electrification, including traction power substations (TPS), wayside power cubicles, and the OCS.
 SCADA will be integrated with the base operating system for Caltrain Operations and Control, which is the Rail Operations Center System.
 A separate control console will be established for the Power Director.

-- Submitted formal schedule for review and Monthly Progress Report. - Continued the implementation of clearance, remote power terminal, and other feature development. - Reviewed and approved Points List.
+- Submitted formal schedule for review and Monthly Progress Report. - Continued the implementation of clearance, remote power terminal, and other feature development. - Began to modify the database based on the Points List. - Completed development and testing of the communications interface - Completed development of Sequence of Events. - Continued development of Field Power Director.

-- Prepare and deliver the Monthly Report and the Monthly Schedule Update. - Attend project status meetings (on the phone of via web conference). - Support on-going discussions concerning Requests for Information. - Modify the display drawing. - Modify the database reflecting design drawings from the Points List. - Continue the implementation of clearance, remote power terminal, and other feature development.
+- Prepare and deliver the Monthly Report and the Monthly Schedule Update. - Attend project status meetings. - Support ongoing discussions concerning Requests for Information. - Continue to modify the database reflecting design drawings from the Points List.